 If we are delayed in our development of our photonic fiber technology and/or are not first to market with this technology, we may be unable to achieve significant market share in the fiber optic networking market.
+The marker acceptance of our proposed photonic fiber modulator could also be delayed as a result of ongoing uncertainty in the telecommunications industry.
 Failure to complete development of our photonic fiber technology will also prevent us from developing a phase shifter based on that technology, which may impair our ability to effectively provide mobile broadband communications services to automobiles through the use of a flat panel, phased-array antenna.

 Research and Development Expenditures Could Result in Continuing Operating Losses For the past four years we have made significant investments in research and development that have contributed to operating losses in each of those years.
 In May 2001, we completed a series of private placements that raised \$17.5 million, net of transaction costs, to accelerate our research into two key product areas, photonic fiber and mobile broadband.
-Project development expenditures amounted to \$4.5 million in 2001 and \$1.1 million in the first quarter of 2002, resulting in operating losses.
-Our expectation is that, as the R&D efforts conclude, our R&D spending will decrease, positively impacting operating results.
-If 2002 projected R&D project expenditures are extended beyond our current projections of \$2.9 million for the remainder of this year or the introduction of these products is delayed, it will slow our anticipated return to profitability.
-Should we continue to accelerate spending beyond current budgeted levels for 2002 we could continue to experience operating losses and negative cash flows.
+If 2002 projected R&D project expenditures are extended beyond our current projections for the remainder of this year or the introduction of these products is delayed, it will slow our anticipated return to profitability.
+Should we continue to accelerate spending beyond current budgeted levels for 2002, we could continue to experience operating losses and negative cash flows.